 Required information includes: First and last name, street address (no P.O.
 Boxes), city, state, ZIP code and primary phone number.
 Data will be kept confidential.

-Residents can also sign up using cell phone numbers and emails, because dispatch centers can also use CodeRED to send messages via text message or email.
+Residents can also sign up using cell phone numbers and emails because dispatch centers can also use CodeRED to send messages via text message or email.
 Signing up allows residents to set their contact preferences.
 Should residents move, they will need to register again with the new address.

 CodeRED will alert people of incidents in their area.
 The Parker Police Department also uses its Facebook and Twitter accounts to keep the public updated on events, issues and emergencies.
 Visit facebook.com/

 Recognizing CodeRED messages: CodeRED messages will have caller ID No. 866-419-5000 and the name “Emergency Comm.”
-We recommend programing the number into your cell phone as a new contact using the name “CodeRED Emergency,” so that you can call the number to hear the message again if you need to.
+We recommend programming the number into your cell phone as a new contact using the name “CodeRED Emergency,” so that you can call the number to hear the message again if you need to.

 The system does not include weather alerts.
 Douglas County and its municipalities encourage residents to stay tuned to weather radios and local media or use one of the many local news station apps for information during severe weather.

 NWS alerts are now automatically being sent to all cellular phone subscribers during any severe weather conditions that occur within the county of the cellular subscriber.
-Douglas County does not have any control over those alerts and unfortunately, the NWS alerts are not an opt-in/opt-out service so the only way that you will not receive those alerts is through a setting on your cellular phone.
+Douglas County does not have any control over those alerts and unfortunately, the NWS alerts are not an opt-in/opt-out service so the only way that you will not receive those alerts is a setting on your cellular phone.